-USSD or Unstructured Supplementary Service Data is the ussd full form , is the basic service provided by GSM network operators for sending and receiving data (or strings) on a mobile device to/from core network of a mobile operator.
-It comes under the basic services in all mobile network along with voice and SMS.
+USSD or Unstructured Supplementary Service Data is the USSD full form.
+USSD is the basic service provided by GSM network operators for sending and receiving data (or strings) on a mobile device to/from the core network of a mobile operator.
+It comes under the basic services in all mobile networks along with voice and SMS.
 It does not require the internet connection from the device, this enables USSD to run on very basic phones.
-According to gsm network specifications , a ussd message can be maximum 160 bytes long.
-This make it very important to reach people where most of the population living in rural areas and can nor afford smart phones.
+According to gsm network specifications, a USSD message can be a maximum of 160 bytes long.
+This makes it very important to reach people where most of the population living in rural areas and can not afford smartphones.

-The number of character depends on encoding scheme.
-E.g With GSM 7 (English alphabets )bit encoding, ussd string can be maximum 182 bytes long.
-While for UCS-2 (Arabic, ), where a character is two bytes long, this results the ussd string to be 80 characters long.
+The number of user-entered characters depends on the encoding scheme.
+E.g With GSM 7 (English alphabets )bit encoding, USSD string can be a maximum of 182 bytes long.
+While for UCS-2 (Arabic), where a single character is two bytes long, this results in the USSD string to be a maximum of 80 characters long.

-To get a service via ussd, user dials a known string (e.g *123#) for a service, home network of mobile operator response with the required menu or content A ussd session established between the handset and a USSD application for an interactive interaction.
+To get service via USSD, a user dials a known string (e.g *123#) for a service, the home network of mobile operator response with the required menu or content.
+A USSD session established between the handset and a USSD application for an interactive interaction.

 USSD Code :

-For accessing network initiated IVR services.
-Mobile subscriber needs to dial a number , some time its long and some time its short.
-E.g Airtel India provides 121 number for IVR and customer care for its subscribers.
-This initiates a call towards the IVR and setup a voice session.
-For a USSD based session, user dials a code this is called USSD Code.
-E.g for customer services Airtel India have *121# USSD Code .
+For accessing IVR services.
+Mobile subscriber needs to dial a number, sometimes it is long and sometimes it is short.
+E.g Airtel India provides a 121 number for IVR and customer care for its subscribers.
+This initiates a call towards the IVR and sets up a voice session.
+For a USSD based session, a user dials a fixed string, which is called the USSD Code.
+E.g for customer services Airtel India has *121# USSD Code.
 The roaming network routes the USSD code towards the home network.
 The code should not be from any MMI code used by the device.
 We are providing details of MMI code in the coming paragraphs.
 USSD code decides what services a mobile user need.

 There are two modes.
 MMI mode and Application Mode.
 In MMI mode mobile user dials string to start a menu based session with the home network.
 In Application mode, an application transfer binary data from handset to the HPLMN.

 An MMI code is a value that works as a command to the device.
 For example, the GSM network provides many supplementary services to a mobile subscriber.
-User can activate/register/deactivate services from a mobile device.
-Supplementary services are , call forwarding no conditional, call forwarding when busy etc. Now a days mobile phones are very advance for supplementary service management.
+Users can activate/register/deactivate services from a mobile device.
+Supplementary services are, call forwarding no conditional, call forwarding when busy, etc. These days mobile phones are very advance (smartphones) for supplementary service management.
 You can activate/deactivate/register services from a graphical user interface.
 But before smartphones, only MMI Code was the option.
-The full details are specified in GSM Spec.
-This spec have standard mmi interface for GSM services.
-A phone manufacture cab define its own mmi codes.
+The full details for MMI Codes are specified in GSM Spec.
+This spec has a standard MMI interface for GSM services.
+Phone manufacturers can define its own MMI codes too.
 This provides flexibility to the manufactures for providing new features and can compete in the market.

-E.g *21*787687878# <SEND>, will activate the call forwarding.
+E.g *21*787687878# <SEND> will activate the call forwarding.
 Here 21 is the supplementary service code.
-List of other code can be get at SS Code List.
+A list of other codes can get at the SS Code List.

-Mobile device parses the MMI code and generate a MAP 09:02 protocol message for activating/deactivating /register a service.
+The mobile device parses the MMI code and generates a MAP 09:02 protocol message for activating/deactivating /register a service.
 HLR holds the status of each supplementary service for a subscriber or IMSI.

-If a user dials a code which is not in list of MMI codes provided by device, the dialed string is transferred in USSD message from device to home network.
+If a user dials a code that is not in the list of MMI codes provided by the device manufacturer, the dialed string is transferred in the USSD message from the device to the home network.

-The network have roaming MSC/VLR connected via SS7/Sigtran links to the home network.
+The network has roaming MSC/VLR connected via SS7/Sigtran links to the home network.
 A device connects to the MSC/VLR via BTS/BSC.

 HLR or Home Location Register:

-HLR is subscriber data base in home network.
-After successful location update, vlr stores the GT of HLR.
-When a user dials a ussd string, VLR sends a GSM MAP operation to the HLR in HPLMN.
-The destination GT , is the HLR number received in Location Update.
+HLR is a subscriber database in-home network.
+After a successful location update, VLR stores the GT (SCCPaddress) of HLR.
+When a user dials a USSD string, VLR sends a GSM MAP operation to the HLR in HPLMN.
+The destination GT is the HLR number received in Location Update.

 MSC or Mobile Switching Center:

-A MSC or mobile switching center, is a GSM node in visiting network , one side it connects to wireless network via BSC or RNC.
-Other side it connects to the PSTN or SS7 network.
-Mostly it is co located with the VLR.
+An MSC or mobile switching center is a GSM node in a visiting network, one side connects to the wireless network via BSC or RNC.
+Another side connects to the PSTN or SS7 network.
+Mostly it is co-located with the VLR.

 VLR or Visitor Location Register:

-A VLR , is database which stores the mobile station profile temporary.
-Profile is downloaded from HLR upon a location update gsm map protocol procedure.
+A VLR is a database that stores the subscriber profile temporary.
+The profile is downloaded from HLR upon a location update gsm map protocol procedure.
 The roaming network provides services based on the profile downloaded.

 USSD Gateway :

-This is a dedicated node which convert menu based business logic to the signaling on wire and vise versa.
-For mobile initiated USSD, HLR sends the signaling to the USSDGW, while in network initiated, string may be directly passed to the roaming network using SS7 connection.
+This is a dedicated node that converts menu based business logic to the signaling on wire and vise Versa.
+For mobile-initiated USSD, HLR sends the signaling to the USSDGW, while in network-initiated, the string may be directly passed to the roaming network using SS7 connection.

-Gateway opens new opportunities for providing ussd based platform for advertisement same as sms gateway does for sms.
+Gateway opens new opportunities for providing USSD based platform for advertisement the same text as SMS gateway does for SMS.

-Gateway connects with mobile operators over ss7/sigtran (GT and Point code).
-Provider of USSDGW, purchases ussd codes and all mobile operator set the outing of short codes towards gateway.
+The gateway connects with mobile operators over ss7/sigtran (GT and Point code).
+Provider of USSDGW purchases USSD codes and all mobile operators set the outing of shortcodes towards the gateway.

 An application is the actual business logic for service.
 E.g A prepaid balance application.
-One side connect to the HLR or USSDGW, other side connects to the subscriber profile for billing.
-When a balance request (e.g *2345#) arrives to the HLR, a USSD application is invoked with mobile number of IMSI.
-Applications returns a menu , which is send to the phone via HLR or USSDGW.
+One side connects to the HLR or USSDGW, the other side connects to the subscriber profile for billing.
+When a balance request (e.g *2345#) arrives at the HLR, a USSD application is invoked with a mobile number of IMSI.
+Applications return a menu, which is sent to the phone via HLR or USSDGW.

-There are situations when a VAS provider want to develop an ussd application and want to reach the mobile subscribes with in a area.
-Following is required to develop ussd application.
+There are situations when a VAS provider wants to develop a USSD application and want to reach the mobile subscribes within an area.
+The following is required to develop a USSD application.

 USSD Application over ss7/sigtran:

-With this option, the ussd gateway of mobile operators do not get over loaded.
-But same time, its difficult to get this kind of connection.
+With this option, the USSD gateway of mobile operators does not get overloaded.
+But at the same time, it is difficult to get this kind (ss7/sigtran) of connection.

-- Need to connect the mobile operators for the SS7/Sigtran.
+- We need to connect the mobile operators for the SS7/Sigtran.
 There can be multiple mobile operators.

 - SS7 stack required to receive and send ss7 messages from/to the roaming network.

-- Develop the actual application on top of stack.
+- Develop the actual application on top of the stack.

 USSD parameters :